R9n/wordlist-optimizer/README.md

 ## Performance 📈

-Here we have an test filtering for passwords with capital letters, lowercase letters, special simbols and with min length of 5 caracteres on a wordlist of 14 millions of passwords.
-As you can see, it took less than an minute :)
+Here we have a test filtering for passwords with capital letters, lowercase letters, special symbols, and with a minimum length of 5 characters on a wordlist of 14 million passwords.
+As you can see, it took less than a minute :)

 ![test result](assets/result.PNG)